 - Misusing certain pain medicines, including over-the-counter pain medicines, for a long time.

 - Being exposed to certain dyes and chemicals used in making leather goods, textiles, plastics, and rubber.

 - Smoking cigarettes.

-These and other symptoms may be caused by transitional cell cancer of the renal pelvis and ureter.
-Other conditions may cause the same symptoms.
-There may be no symptoms in the early stages.
-Symptoms may appear as the tumor grows.
-Check with your doctor if you have any of the following problems:
+These and other signs and symptoms may be caused by transitional cell cancer of the renal pelvis and ureter or by other conditions.
+There may be no signs or symptoms in the early stages.
+Signs and symptoms may appear as the tumor grows.
+Check with your doctor if you have any of the following:

 - Blood in the urine.

 - A pain in the back that doesn't go away.

 - Extreme tiredness.

 The following tests and procedures may be used: